Protection against adversarial examples in image classification (part 1)

 ■ Design robust architectures of deep neural networks to prevent adversarial examples.

-I hope that now you have a basic idea of adversarial examples and the most common methods of protection against them.
-The question still remains whether we will be able to build an optimal classifier that would have excellent performance, be resistant to various attacks, and, most importantly, be resistant to new types of attacks.
-We also have to overcome one of the most important properties of artificial applications - transferability.
+We now share a common general understanding of adversarial examples and of the most common methods of protection against them.
+Major questions still remain, like: will we be able to build an optimal classifier that would be efficient enough to resist various attacks, and, most importantly, new types of attacks?
+Engineers also have to overcome one of the most important properties of AI applications - transferability.
 It means that the adversarial examples generated to target one model also have a high probability of misleading other models.
-So it is clear that machine learning engineers have a lot of work to do.
+There is still much work ahead for machine learning engineers!

-Stay tuned and in the next part of the blog post, I will share with you my study of the robustness of neural networks using a combination of proactive and reactive methods.
-It will be interesting !
+Stay tuned: in part 2, we will share with you views on the robustness of neural networks using a combination of proactive and reactive methods.

 Szegedy, Christian, Zaremba, Wojciech, Sutskever, Ilya, Bruna, Joan, Erhan, Dumitru, Goodfellow, Ian J., and Fergus, Rob.
 Intriguing properties of neural networks.
 ICLR, abs/1312.6199, 2014b.
 URL: http://arxiv.org/abs/1312.6199.